Deflating football: Even in Texas, concern over head injuries hinders growth

 “I talk to kids all the time and parents that are in my son’s peer group, and they’re telling me specifically it’s because they are scared.
 That’s the biggest concern,” KYA VP of Football Garvin Fouts said.

-He estimates the KYA had about 900 players in 2011, about double what it has now.
+He estimates that the KYA had about 900 players in 2011, almost double what it has now.

 “As I casually talk with parents about it, they’re really nervous,” he added.
 “That NFL report has been a big factor in letting kids play.
 That and other celebrities saying, ‘I wouldn’t let my kid play.’ ”

-It was a damning blow for a sport already facing a groundswell of questions about its safety.
+It was a damning blow for a sport already facing a groundswell of questions about safety.

 Far-reaching impact